 Description The property is a two storey detached house.
-Accommodation Ground Floor: Entrance Hallway, Study and WC.
-Upper Ground Floor: Landing, Living Room, Dining Room, Conservatory, Kitchen and Main Bedroom with Ensuite Shower Room.
-First Floor: Landing, three Bedrooms and Bathroom.
-Gross Internal Floor Area (m2) Approximately 160m2.
-Neighbourhood and Location The property forms part of an established residential area on the banks of the Firth of Forth in the village of Charlestown.
+Accommodation Ground Floor: Entrance Vestibule, Hallway, Dining Room, Living Room, Kitchen and Utility Room.
+First Floor: Landing, Balcony off, Main Bedroom with Ensuite Shower Room, three further Bedrooms and Bathroom.
+Gross Internal Floor Area (m2) Approximately 150m 2 .
+Neighbourhood and Location The property forms part of an established residential area within Dunfermline.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
-Age Built around 1974.
-Weather It was overcast and dry, following generally similar conditions.
+Age Built around 1975.
+Weather It was sunny and dry, following generally similar conditions.
 Chimney Stacks There are no chimney stacks.
+Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.